 A rare “conversation” dialogue between Western teachers and highly respected English-speaking Bhutanese lamas, monks, and scholars.

-- Self-compassion as the basis for compassion for others and for the world;
+Self-compassion as the basis for compassion for others and for the world; How to access our inner reservoir of courage;

-- Bringing compassion back home to heal our global community and ecology.
+Bringing compassion and Wise Action back home to heal our global community and ecology.
+Applying the retreat lessons in all our relationships.

 Venerable Dr. Pannavati Bhikkhuni, co-Abbot of Embracing Simplicity Hermitage in Hendersonville, NC .